vassalosv/ClipCatch/README.md

 - **Copy URL**: Quickly copy any media URL to clipboard
 - **Auto-polling**: Popup refreshes every 2 seconds to catch late-loading media
 - **Built-in HLS/DASH assembler**: Downloads and stitches `.m3u8` / `.mpd` streams directly in the browser — no yt-dlp or ffmpeg needed
+- **MP4 output by default**: Assembled streams are saved as `.mp4` — fMP4/ISOBMFF segments are packaged directly; MPEG-TS segments are remuxed via the built-in remuxer
 - **Retry with backoff**: Segment fetches automatically retry on 429/5xx errors
 - **Download tracking panel**: Monitor active downloads and HLS assembly jobs with progress, speed, and ETA
 - **Stream Commands window**: Displays ready-to-use `yt-dlp` / `ffmpeg` commands for streams that require external tools
 - **Cancel in-flight jobs**: Stop any active HLS assembly or download mid-flight
+- **Video thumbnails**: Popup shows a live screenshot of each detected `<video>` element as its icon
 - **Clean dark UI** with a sleek, professional aesthetic

 ### Supported formats